Ashley, 36, and J.P., 44, reached a settlement agreement that is confidential and was not filed with the court, and so their divorce is now closed.

 J.P. filed for divorce from Ashley in Miami-Dade County in Florida on July 28, according to court records obtained by E!
 News.

-J.P. had told the website there was "no fighting" as they proceeded with a divorce and they would remain "friendly" in order to co-parent their two children: son Fordham Rhys, 7, and daughter Essex Reese, 4.
+J.P. previously told the website there was "no fighting" as they proceeded with a divorce and they would remain "friendly" in order to co-parent their two children: son Fordham Rhys, 7, and daughter Essex Reese, 4.

 "It's 100% Perfectly ok to NOT have all the answers, to NOT know what the future holds, to be afraid, to have anxiety, to feel uneasy about anything and everything," J.P. wrote on Instagram in August shortly after filing for divorce.